Updated 9 min read

 End-of-life planning requires accounting for all the resources your loved ones might have at their disposal, and doing so requires research and discussion with your family.

-The financial burden of planning an end-of-life ceremony adds to the grief your family members feel from losing someone they love.
+The financial burden of planning an end-of-life ceremony adds to the grief and stress your family members feel from losing someone they love.
 The costs of a green burial may be low enough that you can use savings to cover the expenses — but there’s another option that can cover the costs of your funeral and then some: a life insurance policy.

 Life insurance pays out a tax-free, lump sum to your loved ones when you die.
 The money comes from the insurance company and means your family won’t have to tap into savings or their estate to cover your funeral costs.